ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 New namespaces can be created using `clone`, `unshare` system calls.
 In the snippet above, we specify the flags to move into a new mount namespace, as well as pid and user namespaces.

 After that is done, we can manipulate the mounts in the namespace to our liking.
-For e.g - we mount a new tmpfs as the root (/) in our sandbox and we share a directory between the sandbox and the outside world, which whill be `/play_dir` in the sandbox and `/home/ubuntu/src/my_play_dir` outside the sandbox.
+For e.g - we mount a new tmpfs at root (`/`) in our sandbox and share a directory between the sandbox and the outside world, which whill be `/play_dir` in the sandbox and `/home/ubuntu/src/my_play_dir` outside the sandbox.

 ```c
 // error handling removed for sake of compactness